Home

 But suppose you get a catalog in the mail from some outfit you've never heard of.
 Can you really be sure that the company exists?
 You can call their 800 number (if they have one), but that doesn't prove anything--a rip-off artist will tell you exactly what you want to hear, whether or not it is the truth.
 The catalog itself is the only evidence you have that the company is legitimate, so sending your credit card number to a mail order firm involves more risk than shopping at a store.

 Internet stores are even riskier than mail order companies.
 It is easy (and cheap) to set up an Internet site that offers goods for sale.
 Rip-off artists can create a web site that looks just as real, and offers just as many products, as legitimate businesses.
-Remember this: you can't tell whether the company is for real just by looking at their web site--everything you see might be made up.
+You can't tell whether the company is for real just by looking at their web site--everything you see might be made up.

-Risk 3: Our computer security
+Risk 3: My computer security

 In January of 2000 someone broke into a computer at an on-line company and stole hundreds of thousands of credit card numbers.
 This made big news, partly because the crook tried to extort money from the credit card companies.
+In the years since, similar breakins have happened again and again.

 By the way, if you want to see whether your computer is vulnerable to Internet hackers, I highly recommend visiting Gibson Research Corporation's web site.
 Click the "Shields UP!" logo for a free analysis of your system.